Tamara is a mother of three and a grandmother of seven who finds great joy in sharing her life journeys, experiences, and lessons with you.

 No hiking here or even a tree to look at for that matter, but the massive hole in the ground is stunning.
 It is a perfectly shaped bowl evidencing the impact of a, not from this planet, a huge spherical object.
 I can't even imagine the sensation of that impact,

-Like the Canyon, a photo just can't quite capture the immensity of it and the personal feeling of smallness while standing along its rim.
-There is a six-foot-tall astronaut dummy in the center of the crater as a frame of reference to its size.
+Like the Canyon, a photo can't quite capture its immensity and the personal feeling of smallness while standing along its rim.
+There is a six-foot-tall astronaut dummy in the crater's center as a frame of reference to its size.

 There are an educational center, gift shop, and a Subway sandwich shop on site.

 I only have a few things to say about the Petrified Forest and Painted Desert.
 Let me first begin by saying that, as far as deserts go, yes, they both were a beautiful "look-see," but I had a problem with the word "forest" included in the name of a place that has no trees.
 I felt a little deceived.
 It should have been more accurately named the "Petrified Wood Chunks Desert."
 There wasn't a tree anywhere to be found, and if you wanted to see petrified wood, binoculars would be required because you can't just go out and look at it.
 You would be better off going to the rock hound area that will be discussed later.
 You can actually have some specimens of your own to keep, as well as witness a few desert plants for your viewing pleasure.

 Next stop Walnut Canyon.

 Walnut Canyon National Monument

 Walnut Canyon National Monument was a nice little afterthought and a pleasant surprise for something to do while my husband went skiing in Flagstaff.
 I don't ski, but I don't mind doing a little hiking.
 We brought a friend with us, and so he and I selected this little gem of a spot to explore.

 Walnut Canyon's Trails